conestack/yafowil.documentation/docs-source/introduction.rst

 by the browser per widget.

 YAFOWIL widgets are just configuration.
-It provides a factory which can produce widget instances from blueprints, or blueprints can be registered.
+It provides a factory which can produce widget instances from blueprints.

+There is a library of existing blueprints ready to be extended on demand.

+YAFOWIL provides blueprints for all HTML standard inputs, lots of helper blueprints for buidling complex widgets and a bunch of add-ons (usally in namespace ``yafowil.widget.*``).

 Motivation
 ==========